 RISO isn’t like a normal full-colour printer, so it doesn’t work for glossy photos – but it’s perfect for flyers, posters, artwork, illustrations, comics, booklets, zines, indie mags, programmes, leaflets, you name it.

 RISO is energy efficient, with no harmful emissions and minimal waste.
-Using soy based ink and banana paper stencils, we print on recycled paper stock and use local suppliers to reduce our impact on the environment.
+Using inks derived from risk husks and banana paper stencils, we print on recycled paper stock and use local suppliers to reduce our impact on the environment.

 It’s the most eco-friendly printer on the planet!